nlpub/dialogue-latex/README.md

 xmllint --noout dialogue.icml
 ```

-If error messages are shown, try modifying the file to ensure that no errors are shown.
+If error messages are shown, try modifying the `dialogue.icml` file in any text editor to ensure that no errors are shown.

 ## Support